 Rotting Roots

-Stick a Sock In It…
+Stick a Sock In It

 I am listening to the soothing sounds of a washing machine running its cycle in triumph.
 I have installed the washer myself after my brother helped me to purchase the washer and dryer for the apartment.
 It’s a wondrous thing to not have to drag clothes to the laundromat.
 I am thankful for the luxury of being able to do laundry from within my home.
 But I am reminded of another day when I was doing laundry.

-It was in NJ, in the basement of that house, and my mother was visiting.
-I was doing laundry and she started a fight with me because I did not sort out the socks and underwear to wash them separately from each other.
-I do laundry by colors, and because I have enough of them between me and the kids to make a load of their own, I wash pants, towels, and sheets separately.
-I have had phases where I got real anal about the sorting and was breaking it down to garment type, but then I had kids and all that garbage went out the window.
+I do laundry by colors, and because I have enough of them between the kids and me to make a load of their own, I only wash pants, towels, and sheets separately.
+I have had phases where I got really anal about the sorting and was breaking it down to garment type, but then I had kids, and all that garbage went out the window.

 As if the fuss about the socks and undies wasn’t enough, her other beef was that I was washing body towels with the floor towels (you know the ones that hang on the side of the bathtub at hotels for standing on when one gets out of the bath).
+Apparently, that was also a trigger.

 This is a classic example of why I don’t understand my mother and why I don’t tend to care two bits for the advice or opinions she chooses to dispense to me.
-I could think of ten reasons why she could choose to be disappointed in me for real.
+I could think of several reasons why she could choose to be disappointed in me for real.

-If I had the following vices she would have reason to be disappointed:
+If I had the following vices, she would have reason to be disappointed:

-1. chain smoked cigarettes
+1. chain-smoked cigarettes

 2. drank to excess/alcoholic